tenzir/tenzir/web/docs/understand-vast/query-language/expressions.md

 (dport <= 1024 || :addr in 10.0.0.0/8) && ! (#type == /zeek.*/)
 ```

+In this example, the predicate operands `dport`, `:addr`, and `#type` represent
+[extractors](#extractors) that resolve to a set of matching fields at runtime.

-Let's take a look at the individual components in more depth.
+Let's take a look at the expression components in more depth.

 ## Connectives